yugabyte/platform-go-client/docs/UniverseConfigureTaskParams.md

 ### NewUniverseConfigureTaskParams

-`func NewUniverseConfigureTaskParams(clusters []Cluster, creatingUser Users, platformUrl string, platformVersion string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, ) *UniverseConfigureTaskParams`
+`func NewUniverseConfigureTaskParams(clusters []Cluster, creatingUser Users, platformUrl string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, ) *UniverseConfigureTaskParams`

 NewUniverseConfigureTaskParams instantiates a new UniverseConfigureTaskParams object This constructor will assign default values to properties that have it defined,